muazwzxv/muazwzxv.github.io/content/posts/distributed_lock/index.md

 ---
 title: "Distributed lock, a concurrency control mechanism"
 author: "Muaz Wazir"
-date: "2025-11-11"
+date: "2025-11-16"
 toc: true
-summary: "How well can your pods/instance deal with potential race conditions and ensure data consistency?"
+summary: "What is distributed locking and how I've dealt with it in the past"
 readTime: true
 tags: ["lock", "distributed systems"]
 showTags: false
 hideBackToTop: true
 draft: false
 ---

+Here's my first article, here we go!!!

 # What is locking?